dinalzein/GenderBiasFewShotText/gender_data_substitution/README.md

 # Gender Data Substitution

-## Introduction
 __This repository aims at generating different versions of a given data on the gender level.
-Given a dataset, it can generate:__
+Given a dataset, it can generate the following augmented datasets:__

 1. original: represents the initial data before applying any augmentation technique.
 2. gender-swapped: inverts all of the gendered language into the opposite gender, i.e. she ---> he.
 3. balanced: combines both the original data with the gender-swapped one.